diverso-lab/uvlhub-docs/docs/architecture/http_request.md

 A Flask server handles web requests and responses.

 ## Model-View-Controller (MVC)

+Each module in {% include uvlhub.html %} has a series of folders and files to handle HTTP requests separating responsibility as indicated:

 - *Model*.
 Represents the data and business logic of the application.
     - `models.py`: Defines the data structures and database interactions.